gabbersepp/dev.to-posts/blog-posts/net-internals/digging-into-callbacks/digging-into-callbacks.md

 + **funcId:** The `FunctionId` which can be used to get the function name.
 It is `0` if the current frame is an unmanaged function call.
 For this blog post I skip that frame in those cases.
 + **ip**: Instruction pointer
-+ **frameInfo**: To be honest, I have no idea what data reists in that struct and I have not found any definition of that struct.
++ **frameInfo**: To be honest, I have no idea what data resists in that struct and I have not found any definition of that struct.
 + **contextSize, context:** both will be null because we don't request them for this blog post
 + **clientData:** exactly that thing you could pass in `DoStackSnapshot`.